-The Sixth Sunday of Easter May 14, 2023 • 10:30 a.m.
+The Sixth Sunday of Easter May 14, 2023 • 8 a.m.

 Welcome!
-We are glad you are here. - If you are a visitor or new attendee, we invite you to fill out a welcome card, found in your pew, and place it in the offering plate.
-Use the QR code to the right to access the online form. - If you need a hearing assistance device, please ask an usher. - Restrooms are available in Founders' Hall.
+We are glad you are here.

+- If you are a visitor or new attendee, we invite you to fill out a welcome card, found in your pew, and place it in the offering plate or complete the form online.
+Use this QR code to access the form. - If you need a hearing assistance device, please ask an usher. - Restrooms are available in Founders' Hall.
 A changing station is available in the restroom at west end (rear) of the Cathedral.

+Service Notes

-Service Notes - Please rise, as able, for portions of the service marked with an asterisk (\). - Donations may be placed in the offering, made through the Cathedral website: kccathedral.org, by scanning the QR code to the right or by texting "GIVEtoGHTC" to 73256.
+- Please rise, as able, for portions of the service marked with an asterisk (). - Donations may be placed in the offering, made through the Cathedral website: kccathedral.org, by scanning the QR code to the right or by texting "GIVEtoGHTC" to 73256.
 Thank you for your generosity.